Ying E. Zhang, Ph.D.

 Honors and Awards

 Dr. Zhang was elected as an American Institute For Medical and Biological Engineering (AIMBE) Fellow in 2020 and an American Association for the Advancement of Science (AAAS) Fellow in 2021.
-She was also a recipient of several awards throughout her career at NCI, including the NCI Director’s Innovation Award (2006), the NCI Merit Award (2007), the NIH APAO Outstanding Scientific Award (2011) and the NCI Outstanding Mentor Award (2016).
+She was also a recipient of several awards throughout her career at NIH, including the NCI Director’s Innovation Award (2006), the NCI Merit Award (2007), the NIH APAO Outstanding Scientific Award (2011) and the NCI Outstanding Mentor Award (2016).

 There are no open positions at this time.
 Check back again later, or take a look at CCR's Careers page.